 - This Co-operative marketing program is open to all NSW tourism businesses, Local Government Authorities (LGAs) and Local Tourism Organisations (LTOs) located within New South Wales.
-Please - Destination Network operational funding or NSW Government grants cannot be used for any of the Co-operative packages. - A Destination Network can apply on behalf of the consortium for Package - If you are an association, large chain or aviation provider please email marketing.info@dnsw.com.au and a Partnerships Specialist will call you to discuss opportunities.
+Please check the specific package for eligibility - Destination Network operational funding or NSW Government grants cannot be used for any of the Co-operative package: - A Destination Network can apply on behalf of the consortium for Package 4 - If you are an association, large chain or aviation provider please email marketing.info@dnsw.com.au and a Partnerships Specialist will call you discuss opportunities.